nbuggia/baron-blog-engine-gem/Readme.md

 ##Next Steps

-I wrote this as an excuse to learn a handful of new techologies and approaches, like Ruby and TDD.
+I wrote this as an excuse to learn a handful of new technologies and approaches, like Ruby and TDD.
 There are an ambitious set of features I'd like to add that each align to something else I would like to learn:

 * Themes - I'm designing 3-4 fancy, shmancy themes to try out this new 'flat' and minimalist thing everyone's excited about.
-Also a good excuse to digg into HTML5, CSS3, JQuery, Instagram's API and a few other things.
+Also a good excuse to dig into HTML5, CSS3, JQuery, Instagram's API and a few other things.

 * Pre-rendering - the platform nerd in me doesn't understand why the whole